Agnes Keith, Countess of Moray: Most powerful woman in Scotland

 Moray was assassinated at Linlithgow in January 1570, by James Hamilton of Bothwellhaugh, a supporter of Queen Mary.
 Hamilton, using a pistol, fired at James from a window as the latter was passing in a cavalcade in the main street below, fatally wounding him.

-Agnes was pregnant at the time of her husband's murder and delivered a daughter, Margaret, shortly afterwards.
+Agnes was pregnant at the time of her husband's murder.
+She went to Dunnotar and delivered a daughter, Margaret, shortly afterwards.
 She spent the two years following his assassination managing the family estates and fighting a series of legal battles in which she sought to obtain financial compensation for the time he acted as regent.

-In April 1570 John Wood, Moray's secretary visited Sir William Douglas at Loch Leven.
-At Lochleven Castle, Wood spoke to Margret Erskine, Lady Lochleven.
+In April 1570, John Wood, Moray's secretary visited William Douglas at Lochleven Castle.
+He spoke to Margret Erskine, Lady Lochleven.
 She was looking after Agnes Keith's daughter.
 The child was "merry and very lusty".
 Her nurse was pregnant and wanted go home.
-In Edinburgh Sir William Douglas helped Wood check the coffers containing Agnes Keith's clothes at Holyrood Palace.
+There had been a problem shipping Agnes's clothes to Dunnotar and William Douglas helped Wood check the coffers containing her "gentlewomen's gear and ornaments" at the Priory of St Andrews.

 While Agnes was at Dunnotar, her mother-in-law, Margaret Erskine, looked after her second eldest daughter, Annabell at the New House of Lochleven Castle.
 Although Annabell was described as "merry and very lusty" by Agnes' secretary John Wood in April 1570, some months later Margaret had to write to the widowed Countess of Moray describing her death.
 She told Agnes that "God sall send your Ladyschip barnis efter this, for ye ar young aneuch."